-- a Valley Community Council meetings shall be held on the third Wednesday of every month with the exception of August when there shall be no meeting. - b The meeting shall be held at the Meeting Room, Pavilion, Parc Mwd, Valley or other such place, as the Community Council shall decide from time to time. - c The meetings shall start at 7.00p.m. unless notified otherwise by the clerk. - d Any business not completed shall be carried forward to the next meeting. - e Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - f For full Council meetings, the minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - g For committees, the minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting. - h Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+- a Valley Community Council meetings shall be held on the third Wednesday of every month with the exception of August when there shall be no meeting. - b The meeting shall be held at Valley Community School, Spencer Road, Valley or other such place, as the Community Council shall decide from time to time.
+The meetings will be hybrid meetings with both council members and members of the public able to join the meetings remotely.
+The hybrid link will be noted on the agenda published each month. - The meetings shall start at 7.00p.m. unless notified otherwise by the clerk. - d Any business not completed shall be carried forward to the next meeting. - e Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - f For full Council meetings, the minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - g For committees, the minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting. - h Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
 The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion.